All Episodes

 You can't depend on them.

-They will sell you out, They will throw you overboard to save themselves faster than and they'll use you on their way up as often as they can at the same time.
+They will throw you overboard to save themselves faster than, and they'll use you on their way up as often as they can at the same time.

-Well not worth the energy.
+Not worth the energy.

 Here's the second bite, by the way.

-No, it's like saying does Chris Matthews help or hurt the Democratic Party.
+No, it's like saying, does Chris Matthews help or hurt the Democratic Party?

-The fact is he has a large audience.
+The fact is, he has a large audience.

 He's not the leader of the Republican Party.

-Uh nor there isn't a leader of the Republican Party, Newt, and there won't be until we're doing him.
+There isn't a leader of the Republican Party, Newt, and there won't be until we have a presidential nominee in 2012.

 Yeah.

-It's just it's just part of the territory.
+It's just part of the territory.

-I mean, next week Newt could come out and profess his total admiration and love for me.
+I mean, next week, Newt could come out and profess his total admiration and love for me.

 If it would serve his purposes.